tynia/gowork/README.md

     }
 }
 ```
-This above is the sample code to setup a server application, see the sample: ```gowork/app/sample.go```
+This above is the sample code to setup a server application, see the file: ```gowork/app/sample.go```

 ---
 In application.Go(), it will parse a json file. the file **must be** like this: